SSD Data RecoverySSD Data Recovery

 • Manufacturing Defects.
 SSDs, like any other electronic device, can have manufacturing defects.
 These defects can cause bad blocks or other issues with the drive.
 If your SSD has a manufacturing defect, it may start developing issues shortly after purchase.

 • Electrical Surges.
-Electrical surges can cause damage to the SSD’s electronics, which can lead to bad sectors.
-Electrical surges can be caused by lightning strikes or power outages.
+Electrical surges can damage the SSD’s electronics, leading to bad sectors.
+They can be caused by lightning strikes or power outages.

 • Firmware Issues.
 Firmware is the software that controls the SSD’s operations.
 If the firmware is corrupted, it can cause bad sectors and other problems with the drive.